simplocms/docs/docs/getting-started/directory-structure.md

 SimploCMS is based on **Laravel PHP Framework** and it means that the default directory structure of **SimploCMS** is the same like in Laravel.

+> If you want to know more details about **Directory Structure**, you can visit official [Laravel documentation](https://laravel.com/docs/5.8/structure)

 ## SimploCMS Directory Structure

 SimploCMS has custom default directories which you cannot find in the default directory structure in Laravel.
 In this section, you can